Personal profile

 Among the grants on which Rachael has been a principal or co-applicant include those from the UK’s National Institute for Health Research (NIHR), the Wellcome Trust, Versus Arthritis, the Medical Research Council (MRC), and the Engineering and Physical Sciences Research Council (EPSRC).

 Rachael’s PhD (1999, Edinburgh) and MA (1991, St Andrews) were both in Social Anthropology.
-She is currently a Trustee and Council member of the Royal Anthropological Institute, a Trustee of the Bristol Collegiate Research Society, and a member of the Development Board for Equality and Diversity in Science (EDIS).
-She was previously Networks Officer of the Association of the Social Anthropologists and Treasurer and a Trustee of the European Association of Social Anthropologists.
+She is currently a Trustee and Council member of the Royal Anthropological Institute and a Trustee of the Bristol Collegiate Research Society.
+She was previously Networks Officer of the Association of the Social Anthropologists; Treasurer and a Trustee of the European Association of Social Anthropologists; and a member of the Development Board for Equality and Diversity in Science (EDIS).
 Rachael is a Fellow of the Higher Education Academy and was formerly external examiner for Durham University's MSc in Medical Anthropology.
 She provides supervision to research students and delivers training in research methods and writing.
-Rachael also works as a peer-reviewer for funding applications and serves on funding panels.
+Rachael also peer-reviews funding applications and serves on funding panels, including as panel co-chair of the 2024 UK Metascience Unit's metascience research grants and chair of interview panels for the UKRI Future Leaders Fellowships in 2025.

-In 2014 Rachael's group achieved a University Engagement Award for their work in patient involvement in research, and in 2016 her team won a special prize for their animated film about patient engagement in the NIHR's New Media competition.
-Also in 2016 she led a team within the SPHERE Interdisciplinary Research Collaboration into a finalist position in Health and Wellbeing category of the National Co-ordinating Centre for Public Involvement's Engage Competition.
+Previously, Rachael's group achieved a University Engagement Award for their work in patient involvement in research, and a special prize for their animated film about patient engagement in the NIHR's New Media competition.
+She led a team within the SPHERE Interdisciplinary Research Collaboration into a finalist position in Health and Wellbeing category of the National Co-ordinating Centre for Public Involvement's Engage Competition.
 In 2016 Rachael was given the British Pain Society Medal.
-Rachael leads the STAR Programme of Research, a national programme to improve treatment for long-term pain after knee replacement, which has recently published findings indicating that the new STAR care pathway is clinically and cost-effective.
-She also leads and collaborates in numerous other multidisciplinary projects and streams of research including those using mixed methods and ethnographic approaches and with national and international partnerships.
+Rachael led the STAR Programme of Research, a national programme to improve treatment for long-term pain after knee replacement, which has recently published findings indicating that the new STAR care pathway is clinically meaningful and cost-effective.
+She also leads and collaborates in multidisciplinary projects and streams of research including those using mixed methods and ethnographic approaches and with national and international partnerships.

 Rachael's University education was in Scotland, she spent her childhood in Saddleworth in North West England, spent some of her teenage years in Ireland, and has lived in South West England since 1999.